Progetto-ItaCa/ItaCa-25/sub-reg.md

 layout: page
 ---
+{%- comment -%}
 If you wish to participate, please fill in the google form available at [this link](https://forms.gle/ySwnNUU6ymPkzdCt8).

 The registration deadline is **December 8**.
+{%- endcomment -%}

 Participation is free of charge, but registration is mandatory.

+Registration is now closed.
+For questions, please contact the organizers.

 {% comment %}
 ## Submission of talk proposals